zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 ---

-### Time Measurement of Authentication
+### Time Measurement to Write HMAC Data
 The average time it took to write the HMAC data (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds.

 ### Time Measurement to Create Full Authentication Messages
 The complete time it took to create the HMAC and timestamp authentication messages was 15,443.0204 microseconds, or 15.44302 milliseconds.

+### Time Measurement to Authenticate a Message
+The complete time it took to authenticate the HMAC and verify the timestamp freshness is